The online fraud survival guide

 Globally, online fraud is on the rise.
 A report by TransUnion found that suspected online fraud attempts rose by 16.5% year-on-year between Q2 2020 and Q2 2021.
 The largest increases were identified in the gaming, travel, leisure, and gambling industries.

 Fraud is a complex phenomenon, and the fraudster modus operandi will vary wildly at any given time.
-While it is true that at some point, a fraudulent payment transaction takes place, there are usually many unfortunate events that precede the illicit moving of funds.
+While it is true that at some point, a fraudulent payment transaction takes place, there are typically many unfortunate events that precede the illicit moving of funds.
 These events are meticulously orchestrated by fraudsters who seemingly have all the time and patience in the world.

 How fraudsters go to work

-Online fraud often follows a pattern that centers on theft and impersonation.
+Online fraud often follows a pattern that centres on theft and impersonation.
 There’s the initial theft of data, followed by the misuse of the data, as fraudsters impersonate a customer or a business (or even create a synthetic identity based on real data) as a means to steal data or money.
 In the end, the fraudster gets richer, and the consumer is left holding the bag.

 Fraudsters generally get their hands on the credit card data either through phishing attacks, successful hacks of a merchant’s database, or in some cases, dishonest employees at credit card companies.
 They are also able to piece together a customer’s financial information by combining multiple bits of user data from various sources, such as data breaches at popular websites and apps.